virtualstaticvoid/heroku-buildpack-r/README.md

 The R runtime is vendored into your slug, and the `init.R` program is executed in order to install any additional R packages.

-### Process Types

-The buildpack includes the following default process types:

-* R: Executes `R` in the chroot context
-* Rscript: Executes `Rscript` in the chroot context
-* web: Executes `run.R` to run Shiny in the chroot context
-* console: Executes `bash` in the chroot context, if needed for debugging.

-### Fake Chroot

-This version of the buildpack uses a fake chroot in order to properly support R on Heroku.
-This is because R presents some unique challenges when used on Heroku.
-Checkout the comments in [`bin/compile`](bin/compile) for more details.

-The directory layout of the buildpack places the chroot in `/app/.root` and symlinks `/app` into `/app/.root/app` so that file paths are unaffected.

-*NB*: If your application provides a `Procfile` or provides it's own process types, you will need to include the `fakechroot fakeroot chroot` command with the chroot path `/app/.root`, to execute R correctly.
-See [ruby](test/ruby/Procfile) for an example.

-For example, this command runs R within the chroot context:

-`fakechroot fakeroot chroot /app/.root /usr/bin/R --no-save ...`

-Or, for running Rscript:

-`fakechroot fakeroot chroot /app/.root /usr/bin/Rscript ...`

-*NOTE:* During tests of the buildpack, the `normalizePath` R function failed for the symlinked `/app` path within the chroot context, so it is overridden in the [`Rprofile.site`](bin/Rprofile.site) file in order to work correctly, however YMMV if you use additional symlinks within `/app` of your application.

 ### Installing R Packages

 The `init.R` file is executed during slug compilation, so it can be used to install R packages if required.

 The following file can be used to install packages if they aren't already installed.

 Add the package names you want to install to the `my_packages` list:

 ```
 # init.R